 Welcome to Homeschooling Along!

-I’m a mother of 3 boys ages 8, 6, 4 yrs old and of a 90 lbs. furry 4 legged friend that thankfully needs no homeschooling. 🙂
+I’m a mother of 3 boys and of a 90 lbs. furry 4 legged friend that thankfully needs no homeschooling. 🙂

 We have been homeschooling for 4 years now, along with Cooking, cleaning, laundry, food shopping, yard work, swimming lessons, piano lessons, golf lessons, camping and simply living.
 Needless to say, it was a no-brainer when the time came to pick this website’s name, my husband asked: “What would you like to name your website”?
 And without even blinking the words “Homeschooling Along” came out!

 - Delegate, delegate, delegate.
-Have I mentioned to delegate? 😂 If you try to do everything yourself you will be driving yourself crazy and burn out real fast.
+Have I mentioned delegating? 😂 If you try to do everything yourself you will be driving yourself crazy and burn out real fast.
 Delegate as much as you can even to your little ones!
-Sometimes them just transferring the laundry from the washing machine into the dryer is a big help.
-When we delegate even smaller task those minutes all add up and you’ll be surprised what a difference it can make.
-Delegate bed making, garbage emptying, dish-washing or dishwasher loading/unloading, vacuuming.
+Sometimes just transferring the laundry from the washing machine into the dryer is a big help.
+When we delegate even smaller tasks those minutes all add up and you’ll be surprised what a difference it can make.
+Delegate bed-making, garbage emptying, dish-washing or dishwasher loading/unloading, and vacuuming.
 Any kid 6 or up can take care of those tasks.
-Any light school work that needs to get done, for example, the reading of a History, Health or science reader to the kids, can be left for your husband or whoever is part of your family that is able to sit down and read to the children.
+Any light school work that needs to get done, for example, the reading of a History, Health, or science reader to the kids, can be left for your husband or whoever is part of your family that is able to sit down and read to the children.

 - Take regular breaks.
 Academics are important but our relationship with our children is more important.
 If at times you need a day to recollect and get things in order then just take a day off and go do what makes you happy.
 You’ll see that your mindset will be different and your outlook on the next day will too.
 I also found that once every couple of months I need a mental break and I’m pretty sure our kids do too.
 We usually try to plan a short camping trip on a long weekend and do something together as a family away from our everyday chores or regular activities.
 This gives us all a chance to decompress and come back recharged with brand new energy, and good energy too! 💆♀️ If camping trips are not an option for you, even taking just a long weekend off from school and maybe a visit to your local zoo or museum would be a good idea for a break.
 It gives everyone something to look forward to and our kids will much rather have a happy relaxed mom than a stressed, cranky, tired mom teaching their lesson.